 Article Number: 11

-Two Excerpts from "The Aidspan Guide to Building and Running an Effective CCM (Second Edition)"
+ABSTRACT Two sample excerpts are provided from "The Aidspan Guide to Building and Running an Effective CCM (Second Edition)".

 Following are two sample excerpts from “The Aidspan Guide to Building and Running an Effective CCM (Second Edition)”, whose publication is announced in Article 4 above.